Back to blog

 3. Would you use RAG, an AI agent, fine-tuning, rules-based automation, or a hybrid architecture, and why?

-4. How will you evaluate accuracy, safety, latency, and business impact?
+4. How will you evaluate accuracy, safety, latency, cost, and business impact?

 5. What will the prototype prove, and what will it intentionally not prove?